awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

 To view the **Overview** and **Resources** tabs in the AWS Management Console, the user that you're signed into the AWS Management Console as, or the role that you switch to once you're signed in, must have specific minimum IAM and Kubernetes permissions\.
 Complete the following steps to assign the required permissions to your users and roles\.

 1. Make sure that the `eks:AccessKubernetesApi`, and other necessary IAM permissions to view Kubernetes resources, are assigned to either the user that you sign into the AWS Management Console with, or the role that you switch to once you've signed in to the console\.
 For more information about how to edit permissions for a user, see [Changing permissions for a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-change-console) in the IAM User Guide\.
+For more information about how to edit permissions for a role, see [Modifying a role permissions policy \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_permissions-policy) in the IAM User Guide\.

    The following example policy includes the necessary permissions for a user or role to view Kubernetes resources for all clusters in your account\.
 Replace *111122223333* with your account ID\.